 18 September 2015 | The Attic, New Delhi

 This Masterclass introduced the questions that define the field of urban studies to those new to it.
 It mapped the terrain to understand the study of urban, the different disciplines involved and the problem space of “urban theory”.
-The class considered the inclusion of learners from multidisciplinary backgrounds, practice domains, and interests and accordingly find a suitable in urban studies.
+The class considered the inclusion of learners from multidisciplinary backgrounds, practice domains, and interests and help them find a suitable place in urban studies.

 Urban Rental Housing